 So what is it?
-If all of those clues are referencing the same stock, as seems likely, then Navellier is very likely touting Keysight Technologies (KEYS).
+Navellier is still very likely touting Keysight Technologies (KEYS).

 No, we can’t call that a 100% match… but KEYS cites just those numbers in its marketing materials — this is from their home page:

-Their investor presentation describes their addressable market as about $15.5 billion, growing at 3-5% a year, and they think that they can expand their market share (which is currently estimated at 22%).
+Their investor presentation is getting a bit old now, but it describes their addressable market as about $15.5 billion, growing at 3-5% a year, and they think that they can expand their market share (which is currently estimated at 22%).
 That leads them to believe, as of last year at least, that they think they have a sustainable compound average growth rate on the top line (revenues) of 4-5%, which is not that dramatic, but they also think that their operating margin can improve, and that their earnings per share growth rate for the long term will be better than 10% annually.

 So without knowing a lot about the dynamics of each of their business segments, or how much they might be lowballing those expectations (if any), what does that tell us about the current opportunity?